sahithyandev/s1/src/content/docs/properties-of-materials/electrical-properties/03-semiconductivity.md

 2 types based on the dopant.

-- n-type: When dopant is a pentavalent atom.
+- n-type: When dopant is a pentavalent atom
-- p-type: When dopant is a trivalent atom.
+- p-type: When dopant is a trivalent atom

 #### n-type